p-gen/smenu/README.rst

 How to build it?
 ================
-**smenu** can be built on any system on which a working ``terminfo`` development platform is available.
-This includes every Unix and Unix-like system I am aware of.
+Some Linux distributions already provide **smenu** as a package, if not, **smenu** can be built on any system on which a functional ``terminfo`` development platform is available.
+This includes all Unix and Unix-like systems that I know of.

 Please use the provided ``build.sh`` script to build the executable.
 This script uses and accepts the same arguments as the GNU ``configure``